zeek/zeek/scripts/base/bif/bloom-filter.bif.zeek.rst

    :name: A name that uniquely identifies and seeds the Bloom filter.
 If empty,
-         the filter will use :zeek:id:`global_hash_seed` if that's set, and otherwise use a local seed tied to the current Bro process.
+         the filter will use :zeek:id:`global_hash_seed` if that's set, and otherwise use a local seed tied to the current Zeek process.
 Only filters with the same seed can be merged with :zeek:id:`bloomfilter_merge`.